karryru/karryru/README.md

 #### I am data analyst, work and do research in my free time
 I work at a large Russian university and analyze social and government payments to students.
 I created this profile to share my projects.

-Skills: Python (Pandas, NumPy, Matplotlib), SQL (ClickHouse, PostgreSQL), Excel, Google Sheets
+Skills: Python (Pandas, NumPy, Matplotlib, Seaborn), SQL (ClickHouse, PostgreSQL), Excel, Google Sheets

 Education: Master of Materials Science and Technology of Materials